SWITZERLAND 9 Days

 • Most people walk along the low route that heads south on Zermatt’s main street, Bahnhoffstrasse, and along the left (west) side of the Zmutt River.

-• Best Summit Panoramic viewpoints:
+• Best Summit Panoramic Viewpoints:

 • Distance: Interlaken ---> Zermatt, 2.5 hrs.